 4. Open New Credit Accounts Only as Needed.
 Do you really need another department store credit card?

 5. Don’t Close Unused Credit Cards.
 Keeping unused credit cards open—as long as they’re not costing you money in annual fees—is a smart strategy, because closing an account may increase your credit utilization ratio.

-6. Don’t Apply for Too Much New Credit, Resulting in Multiple Inquiries.
+6. Don’t Apply for Too Much New Credit.
+Doing this will result in multiple inquiries.
 Every time you apply for a new credit card, it creates a hard inquiry on your credit report.
-Too many hard inquiries can lower your credit score.
+And too many hard inquiries can lower your credit score.

 NOTE: Electricity companies use a soft credit check.
 Applying for electricity service will not hurt your credit.

 7. Check your credit report regularly.
 If there’s inaccurate information, it could pull down your credit score.
 You can dispute information on your credit report and get it corrected.
-You can receive a free credit report annually from any of the three major credit bureaus.
-Discover Financial also offers a free credit scorecard, regardless of whether or not you have a Discover card.
+In addition, you can receive a free credit report annually from any of the three major credit bureaus.